mrheinen/lophiid/SETUP.md

-# IMPORTANT
+> [!IMPORTANT]

-This software is in an early stage of development so if you run into ANY problems or have questions then please open an issue.
-I will follow up quickly and will help you out.
+> If you run into ANY problems or have questions then just open an issue and
+> we'll help out!

+Note that this is for manually deploying lophiid on your own server without using docker.
+It is highly recommended however to use docker and you find instructions for doing so in the [Quick Start](./QUICK_START.md)

 # Setting up the backend and agents